 No parent wants to believe that their child has a problem.
 It’s natural to hope for happy, healthy, well-adjusted children who will grow up without any major difficulties.
-But, when it comes to children on the autism spectrum, identifying the signs early in the child’s development can make a big difference.
+But, when it comes to children on the autism spectrum, identifying the signs of autism early in the child’s development can make a big difference.

 Regardless of your child’s age at this moment, if you suspect they are somewhere on the spectrum, there is hope.
 Today more than ever, there are a variety of effective treatment options that can help your child grow, develop, and thrive.